mghorbani2357/Function-Limiter/README.rst

 ===========

 Add the rate limiter to your function as decorator.
-The following example uses the default in memory implementation for storage.
+The following example uses the default in memory implementation. ``Limiter()`` create instance of limiter.

-The decorators made available as instance methods of the Limiter instance are ``Limiter``.
+By using ``limiter.limit()`` call rate of callable function become limited.
+``limiter.limit(limitation, key)`` limitation get the limitation can be assigned number per one of these keywords (second, minute, hour, day, month, year).
+Limitation applied on defined key.

 .. code-block:: python